C. J. Nitkowski: Personal life

 On January 30, 2009, it was revealed that Nitkowski was interviewed by the FBI as part of its investigation into the perjury case against Roger Clemens.
 Nitkowski worked out sporadically in the off-seasons from 2001 to 2006, while also being trained by Brian McNamee, Clemens' principal accuser.
 Nitkowski, in a statement to the Associated Press (an organization he also occasionally contributes to as a writer) said, "I have never seen Roger or Andy take any illegal performance-enhancing drugs.
 I have never talked to either of them about PEDs, nor do I have any firsthand knowledge of them taking any PEDs."

 Nitkowski was the first major-leaguer to maintain his own website, CJBaseball.com, where he posted ongoing personal diaries about life in the big leagues, as early as 1997.
 The site still exists but is sporadically updated.

+In 2018, while working as a play-by-play announcer for the Texas Rangers, Nitowski drew controversy after liking a tweet posted by the Proud Boys, a white nationalist organization.
+Saying that he found nothing objectionable about the Proud Boys, he said, "I unfollowed once I realized it was going to affect the [Texas Rangers] organization.
+Otherwise, I would not have.
+That’s the change.”

+After having moved to serving as color commentator for the Atlanta Braves, Nitkowski again went viral in 2026 after discussing on air the fact that Braves outfielder Eli White had gone on the paternity list after his wife gave birth to their child.
+He said, "We need more great people in this world.
+The more Whites, the better off we’re going to be."

 Raised a Catholic, Nitkowski converted to Evangelical Protestantism after an incident in which his son nearly drowned in a swimming pool during spring training in 2002.